How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 Why AI Platforms Prefer Structured, List-Based Content

 The reason listicles dominate AI citations comes down to a concept the Gauge researchers call "selection intent."
-When someone asks an AI platform to help them choose a product, they are not looking for a deep-dive review of one option.
+When someone asks an AI platform to help them choose a product, they're not looking for a deep-dive review of one option.
 They want to understand the landscape, compare alternatives, and narrow their choices.

 Listicles address selection intent better than any other content format because they: